 1. Focus on company core competencies and high level functions

 Outsourcing marketing functions can be a smart choice for organizations that want to focus on their core competencies.
 This allows them to invest company personnel time on only those functions that are at the heart of the organization’s deliverables.

 Outsourcing marketing functions can be especially impactful for small and mid-sized businesses or owner-operators who spend much of their time executing business operations.
 These smart SMB owners recognize the importance of marketing to drive growth but don’t have the time to dedicate to marketing, so they enlist the help of outsourced marketing experts to round out their team and enhance their business as a whole.

 For organizations engaged in inbound marketing, the legion of leads driven by content marketing efforts can quickly swamp internal resources that should be focused on high level activities.
-Businesses who invest in nurturing their prospects are more likely to earn the trust—and the future dollars—of their potential customers, but following up with every single lead can become time-consuming and cumbersome for a small marketing team.
-Lead qualifying and nurturing functions are an easy place for an outsourced marketing team to begin reducing the burden on your team and becoming familiar with your business.
+Businesses who invest in nurturing their prospects are more likely to earn the trust — and the future dollars — of their potential customers, but following up with every single lead can become time-consuming and cumbersome for a small marketing team.
+Lead qualifying and nurturing functions are a great place for an outsourced marketing team to begin reducing the burden on your team and becoming familiar with your business.

 Another key driver prompting company leadership to outsource marketing is the need for quick growth.

 For some businesses, accelerating growth is dependent on reducing time-to-market.
 When it comes to strategizing and executing on tactics for launching a new brand, repackaging a product, or developing a content strategy for your organization, timeliness is a chief concern.